Styling Flask

 - Encourage a discussion.

-We Do: Putting CSS in the HTMLCSS styles HTML docs.
+CSS styles HTML docs.
 We know that!

 As we saw earlier, the HTML doc needs to have the CSS link!